stephenlepisto/designpatternexamples/README.md

 The C, C++, C#, and Python examples are documented with Doxygen and the results are online at https://stephenlepisto.com/developer/designpatternexamples/.

-Doxygen does not support Doxygen so the Rust example uses Rust's own documentation support, with the results also available at https://stephenlepisto.com/developer/designpatternexamples/.
+Doxygen does not support Rust so the Rust example uses Rust's own documentation support, with the results also available at https://stephenlepisto.com/developer/designpatternexamples/.
 Refer to the Doxygen-based documentation for the overall discussion of each pattern (I didn't